wjzhengsh/blockchain/dashboard.md

 Operators can manage the certificates for the members in the same institution in the "Certificates" tab.
 Click **Add Certificate** to open the "Add Certificate" panel.
 Give a name to your certificate, paste your client-side certificates in PEM format to the "Key" field, and click **Submit**.
 You need to restart your peers before the client-side certificates can take effect.

-For more information about generating your certificate key, see [Generating the client-side certificates](v10_application.html#enroll-app).
+For more information about generating your certificate key, see [Enrolling your application](v10_application.html#enroll-app).

 ## Channels